kailash-manasarovar/statement/docs/timeline/2023/april.md

 - It was mature and innocuous, and very honest.
 - I explained I had been sexually abused as a child and this made relationships difficult for me.
 - The next chamber music class I went to at the conservatory it felt like EVERYONE knew what I had written, the whole building was hushed.
-- His demeanor towards me was kind in class that day and this was probably the most powerful grooming technique of all because for the first time in my life, on disclosing sexual abuse to someone I cared about as I did:
+- His demeanor towards me was kind in class that day and this was probably the most powerful grooming technique of all because for the first time in my life, on disclosing sexual abuse to someone I cared about:
     - I was not judged.
-    - I was no hated or attacked.
+    - I was not hated or attacked (although ironically that was exactly what was happening and probably for that reason too).
-- When I got home that evening, his Twitter account posted a beautiful picture which felt like it was for me.
+- When I got home that evening, his Twitter account posted a beautiful picture which felt like it was a response to me.
 - I was extremely high that day, and my kidneys were aching after class, and I had to lie down.
 - I texted my friend from Lourdes about all this.